1. Research Coordination

 Rwanda’s history, geopolitical location, and major and rapid advances across a number of areas in the past two decades have made it a frequent candidate for research in a variety of fields.
 Experts worldwide are increasingly interested in including the Rwandan case among several research themes.

-This rise in interest in Rwanda has not however been properly coordinated; first to ensure that the data collected reflects the true image of Rwanda, and also to facilitate researchers to reach areas and information that are of interest to them in an efficient and effective way.
+This rise in interest in Rwanda has not however been properly coordinated to facilitate researchers to reach areas and information that are of interest to them in an efficient and effective way.
 An assessment conducted by Rwanda Cooperation with different institutions indicated that there is no proper institutional arrangement to facilitate such researchers.

 Rwanda Cooperation provides research coordination services for researchers in various fields, through acting as a central hub for facilitation to access public institutions and data, field locations, connecting with local and central government officials, as well as other private institutions and companies.